It’s very important for construction workers to track mileage because it can lead to a major deduction at tax time.

 What can construction workers deduct on taxes?

 Work expenses for tools, mileage and equipment quickly add up.
-Many employees are not compensated by an employer for these items.
-These expenses can be deducted on your federal taxes, which can reduce your year-end tax liability.
+An employer does not compensate many employees for these items.
+These deductible expenses can reduce your year-end tax liability.

-For construction workers, mileage can really add up.
+For construction workers, mileage can quickly add up.
 When you track mileage, it could be your biggest tax deduction.
 Here are some tips to maximize your mileage expenses.

 Who can deduct mileage?

 Employees can only take a mileage deduction if a personal vehicle is used for business purposes.
 Additionally, your employer cannot reimburse you for using a personal vehicle.

 Independent contractors can deduct mileage when:

 - Driving to temporary job sites

 - Meeting clients